 By April 1996 the transition is complete, Lane Vanderslice is fully responsible for Hunger Notes, and Pat leaves WHES.
 In October 1996, with official Quaker support, she accepts Torreon/Star Lake Navajo Chapter’s invitation and returns to New Mexico to be their planning consultant for six months starting in October.
 She remained working with the Chapter until a few months before her death.

-Lane Vanderslice is the editor of Hunger Notes
+Written by Lane Vanderslice, former editor of Hunger Notes